alinush/alinush.github.io/_includes/refs.md

 [^BBHR18FRI]: **Fast Reed-Solomon Interactive Oracle Proofs of Proximity**, by Eli Ben-Sasson and Iddo Bentov and Yinon Horesh and Michael Riabzev, *in 45th International Colloquium on Automata, Languages, and  Programming (ICALP 2018)*, 2018, [[URL]](http://drops.dagstuhl.de/opus/volltexte/2018/9018)

+[^BBHR19]: **Scalable Zero Knowledge with No Trusted Setup**, by Ben-Sasson, Eli and Bentov, Iddo and Horesh, Yinon and Riabzev, Michael, *in Advances in Cryptology -- CRYPTO 2019*, 2019

 [^BBM00]: **Public-Key Encryption in a Multi-user Setting: Security Proofs and Improvements**, by Bellare, Mihir and Boldyreva, Alexandra and Micali, Silvio, *in Advances in Cryptology --- EUROCRYPT 2000*, 2000

 [^BBNplus25e]: **Context-Dependent Threshold Decryption and its Applications**, by Dan Boneh and Benedikt Bünz and Kartik Nayak and Lior Rotem and Victor Shoup, *in Cryptology {ePrint} Archive, Paper 2025/279*, 2025, [[URL]](https://eprint.iacr.org/2025/279)